ldijkman/ESPxWebFlMgr/jsbin-jsfiddle-clone/readme.md

  String _SysFileStartPattern =  "\\--"; // files that start with -- are hidden, Holger had  "\\." do not like, harder to delete in LINUX su sudo

-codemirror Electra allready has for the editor
+CodeMirror Electra allready has compressed for the editor

 then 160kb extra uncompressed